Bartlesville Radio » News » Bartlesville to Host Major Police Seminar in September

 Dan Phillips

 Dan Phillips is a former U.S. Marshal.
-He is now Director of Responder Health, an organization that provides a confidential and full-service solution that supports first responders through stress and traumatic events.
+He is now Director of Responder Health, an organization that provides a confidential and full-service solutions that support first responders through stress and traumatic events.

 Officer Chris Amos